acodercat/acodercat/README.md

 I'm a passionate backend developer.
 Delving deep into the digital realm, I explore, create, and innovate.
 I’m very keen on anything related to computers and technology.

-- 🚀 I'm exploring `LLM application development` to build smarter AI-driven solutions.
+- 🚀 I'm exploring LLM application development to build smarter AI-driven solutions.
-- 💻 I'm currently using languages at work: `Python`, `JavaScript`, `TypeScript`, `Rust`.
+- 💻 I'm currently using languages at work: Python, JavaScript, TypeScript, Rust.
 - 📗 I'm currently reading *Computer Systems: A Programmer's Perspective*.

 ### Things I Frequently Code With